KenzKD/MIT_Game_Plans/README.md

 ### 7. Launch

-### 8. If time is still there, we can continue add new levels and mechanics
+### 8. If time is still there, we can continue to add new levels and mechanics